thezakman/dirChecker/README.md

-# S3Checker
+# dirChecker
-Check all the day down if there is any directory list in any of the paths
+Check all the way down if there is any directory list in any of the paths